Assessing The Pipeline For Alzheimer's Disease (Part I: Anti-Amyloid Antibodies)

 With millions of potential customers in the United States and the promise of billions of dollars in revenue, the market for drugs treating Alzheimer’s Disease (AD) represents an enormous opportunity for the pharmaceutical industry, especially considering that there are currently no FDA-approved therapies that slow or cure the condition.
 However, it is no secret that recent pipeline efforts have been marred by failure after failure - in fact, only one drug for AD was approved between 2002 and 2012, while 243 others failed in clinical trials (a whopping 99.6% failure rate).

 Nonetheless, the pharmaceutical industry continues to march forward in its quest for the next Alzheimer’s drug.
-A September 2017 piece from the Alzheimer’s Association reports 105 therapeutics currently in the AD pipeline, and includes an excellent graphic organizing the different drug candidates.
+A September 2017 piece from the Alzheimer’s Association reports 105 therapeutics currently in the AD pipeline and includes an excellent graphic organizing the different drug candidates.
 In this mini-series, I will assess and compare select late-stage therapeutics from the perspective of an academic who is actively involved in Alzheimer’s research.

 For decades, it was widely believed that aggregation of the protein amyloid was the cause of Alzheimer’s Disease.
 Over the years, support for this hypothesis has somewhat waned, as extensive research revealed a number of complex mechanisms associated with the disease (e.g. neuroinflammation) and another protein of interest, tau.
 There is, however, little dissent to the idea that amyloid is in some way, shape, or form relevant to the progression of Alzheimer’s Disease.
-This is has resulted in amyloid-related therapies dominating AD drug development efforts, even to this day.
-In fact, out of the eighteen disease-modifying therapeutics currently in phase III clinical trials, fifteen target amyloid-related pathways.
+This has resulted in amyloid-related therapies dominating AD drug development efforts, even to this day.
+In fact, out of the 18 disease-modifying therapeutics currently in phase III clinical trials, 15 target amyloid-related pathways.
 Let’s first take a look at the monoclonal anti-amyloid antibodies, perhaps the most prevalent class of AD therapies currently in development.

 The Candidates